luilver/libskycoin-ruby/lib/skyapi/docs/DefaultApi.md

-Returns a transaction identified by its txid hash with just id
+Returns a transaction identi`fied by its txid hash with just id

 ### Example
 ```ruby